 What Happens If an Officer Violates Your Rights

 If officers perform an unlawful search and seizure, any evidence they uncovered is not permissible in your DUI case.
 You’ll need to consult a DUI criminal attorney in Fort Lauderdale and explain the details of your arrest.
 The criminal attorney can then challenge the charges based on a violation of your rights.

 - build a case to demonstrate a violation of your rights; and

 - work to get the evidence thrown out or the case dismissed.

-Contacting Our Criminal Defense Attorneys in Fort Lauderdale
+Contacting Our Criminal Attorney in Fort Lauderdale

 If your Fourth Amendment rights have been violated, contact our Fort Lauderdale criminal attorney at the Law Offices of Robert David Malove.
 We can look at your case to determine if there is a way to challenge your DUI charges, or get the penalties reduced.
 Call us today (954) 861-0384 for a free, no-obligation consultation.